AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 ---|---|---
 tool|No|What trimming tool to use.
 Default is "trimmomatic".
 Supported options:<br>- "trimmomatic"<br>- "skip" : do not perform trimming step. tool_path|No|Path to tool executable.
 Use if your tool is not available via PATH.
 If this option is not set, package will try to search for executable location using the `shutil.which()` function with the name of tool provided in previous option. cpus|No|int > 0.
-Number of tasks to run simultaneously for deduplication step.
-If not set, the "global" value will be used. params|No|Tool-specific parameters in form of a sub-config.
+Number of tasks to run simultaneously for trimming step.
+If not set, the "global" value will be used. tool_params|No|Tool-specific parameters in form of a sub-config.
 For "Trimmomatic" tool supported parameters are "window", "qual_th" and "minlen" (int > 0 each).

 #### hisat stage subconfig: